Deciding

 The news comes in March, and sometimes the plan falls apart.
 The first-choice school said no. Maybe several did.
 It hurts, and we're not going to pretend otherwise.

 You don't have to hide that from your student.
 Let them see you disappointed, and then steady yourself and start looking at what's next.
-That teaches them something worth knowing: sadness is part of a setback, and you can feel it and keep moving anyway.
+That teaches them something worth knowing.
+Sadness is part of a setback, and you can feel it and keep moving anyway.
 What you want to avoid is catastrophizing.
-There's a real difference between being sad about a no and treating it as a disaster, and a student takes the cue from you.
+A student takes the cue from you.
 If you carry it like the end of the world, it becomes one for them.
 If you carry it as a hard but survivable thing, that's what it is.
 You've been careful about what you say in front of your kid all year, and this is the week it counts most.

 Then look at what you have, not what you're missing.
 If there's an offer from a school you put on your list, you put it there for reasons; go reread them.
 The fall version of you thought it fit your student, and was thinking more clearly than the version holding a no. Plenty of students land at their family's third choice and, a year later, can't imagine being anywhere else.
 Kids root where they're planted, especially when the adults treat the ground as good.